Watch the webinar now:

 What is an incoming invoice?

-An incoming invoice is a document that a company receives from a supplier or service provider after a product has been delivered or a service has been provided.
+An incoming invoice is a document that a company receives from a supplier management or service provider after a product has been delivered or a service has been provided.
 It serves as an official request for payment and contains detailed information about the delivered products or services, prices, quantities and payment terms.
 The incoming invoice is essential for accounting, as it forms the basis for recording liabilities and preparing for payment.

 Core elements of an incoming invoice